q-masters/vscode-qlik/README.md

 # Visual Studio Code - Qlik Extension

 This extensions allows to use VSCode as an editor for Qlik Sense based systems.
+It currently connects to:

+- [x] Qlik Sense Desktop
-It currently connects to Qlik Sense for Windows with Windows/NTLM authentification and to Qlik Core / Docker without authentification.
+- [x] Qlik Sense for Windows with Windows/NTLM
+- [x] Qlik Core / Docker

+Further authentications are on the roadmap and are tracked in issue [#283](/../../issues/283)

 ## Install